Car Insurance in Florida: $2,625/yr

 How Florida stacks up

 At $2,625 per year for full coverage, Florida drivers pay 47% more than the national average of $1,789.
+That makes it the 3rd most expensive state across 50 states + D.C. in our 2026 ranking.
 No-fault state with PIP requirement.
 Hurricane risk + 20% uninsured drivers drive top-5 highest rates.

 Premiums vary widely within Florida based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.